-Parking, access drives, and all site features must comply with AT criteria (see Paragraph 3-10).
+Parking, access drives, and all site features must comply with AT criteria (see the paragraph entitled, "Antiterrorism").

 3-7.3 General Site Lighting.

 Ensure that parking areas and the facility have adequate lighting for safety, evacuation, and security measures.
 Comply with UFC 3-530-01.